-This ratio is essentially a measure of the extent to which Council is dependent upon revenue from rates and annual charges as compared to its total revenue.
-For the year ended 30 June 2011, Council's rate and annual charges coverage ratio was 34.46% compared to 34.48% in the prior year.
+This ratio measures the extent to which Council is dependent upon revenue from rates and annual charges as a proportion of total revenue.
+For the year ended 30 June 2012, Council's rate and annual charges coverage ratio was 32.61%.
+The decrease compared to the prior years is a result of the increased grant funding recognised for the year ended 30 June 2012.